yassato/caige_barley/manuscript/manuscript.md

 All the source code and input data are available at GitHub (<https://github.com/yassato/caige_barley>) and Zenodo (<https://doi.org/xxxxxx>).

 # Author contributions
-IA: investigation, formal analysis, funding acquisition, writing; KKS: supervision, funding acquisition, writing; RSI: supervision, funding acquisition, writing; YS: methodology, investigation, data curation, formal analysis, supervision, funding acquisition, writing
+IA: investigation, formal analysis, funding acquisition, writing; RSI: supervision, funding acquisition, writing; YS: methodology, investigation, data curation, formal analysis, supervision, funding acquisition, writing

 # Acknowledgement
 The authors appreciate all efforts made by the data collectors of the CAIGE project.
 Thanks are also given to Lukas Rohr, a former master student at the University of Zurich, for pilot analyses during the initial stage.
 This study was supported by the Japan Science and Technology Agency (JST) FOREST program (grant no. xxx to YS); Swiss National Science Foundation (SNSF) Spark program (yyy to YS); and JST SPRING program (zzz through Hokkaido University's EXEX Doctoral Fellowship to IA).
 The authors declare that there is no conflict of interest in this study.